pnpm/pnpm.io/docs/faq.md

 `inspectpack`'s `package.json`.
 It still worked with `npm` and `yarn` because they create flat `node_modules`.

-The solution was to create a `pnpmfile.js` with the following contents:
+The solution was to create a `.pnpmfile.cjs` with the following contents:

 ```js
 module.exports = {